 Life is not a set niche why should my blog be any different?

 Stop trying to niche me, I am Multifaceted.
-Target’s sales come from many different kinds of products and Kroger sells more than groceries.
-Even libraries provide the public with more than just books.
+Large and small businesses’ sales come from many different kinds of products and not all of them are ‘niche’ related.
+For example, Target sells such things as clothes, toys, school supplies, and beauty products.
+Kroger sells more than groceries, gas stations sell more than gas, hobby stores sell decor and party supplies, libraries provide the public with more than just books and small Mom and Pop stores sell a hodge podge of items.
 Do you know why they are successful?
 Because they did not limit themselves and realized that to be successful you have to expand and grow beyond your initial vision and change things to stay up-to-date on what interests people.

 1, 2, 3, Phttt… 😛

 I cannot begin to count how many times I have read a Blog Help post that said, I “HAD” to pick a blog niche or I would confuse my audience.

 *cough, bullshit, cough!*

 Three year olds are not regularly reading our blogs.
 Grown adults are, with perhaps a sprinkling of the younger generation.
 If you visit my blog because you followed a link to a recipe and see that I also have posts for Printables, DIY, personal posts and videos and that confuses you please seek help.
 Because you are missing out on a wider perspective of life.
 I mean, come on, it is not like I am blogging about Chem Trails, how fashion trends impact the growing minds of newborns and the environmental effects of bat guano.